 What will this demand of the humans who will teach emotions to the machines?

 The work “I and the AI” will investigate the topic of emotions and AI, through a surreal, cinematic musical work for stage and new media, where themes and feelings are explored through music-video tableaus, with both humans and real AI as active participants.
-The work will aim to touch raw nerves and create emotional responses, contrasting a technical field that rarely focus on feelings.

 Overall project schedule 2018 – 2020